-Please download our Tipsheet for more information!
+Here are sod installation tips to make your next project a great success.
+Please download our tip sheet for newly installed grass for more information.
 Careful preparation is the key to successful installation.
 If you cut corners here, you risk wasting the money you’re spending for your new turf grass lawn.
-If you have any questions about installing your Houston Grass South sod, please give us a call at 281-431-7441.
+If you have any questions about installing your Houston Grass sod, please give us a call at 281-431-7441.

-1. Remove all debris from the installation project area.
-This includes sticks, bricks, old lumber, and anything else that might impede root growth.
+Remove all debris from the installation project area.
+This includes sticks, bricks, old lumber, tree stumps and anything else that might impede root growth.

-6. Do not apply any pre-plant fertilizer or pre-emergent herbicide prior to planting.
+Do not apply any pre-plant fertilizer or pre-emergent herbicide prior to planting.
 These two inputs can cause severe damage to the root system you are trying to establish.
-If you are planting a quality turf from a reputable dealer the turf should already contain an adequate amount of each of these to begin establishment.

-9. Once you have made your sod selection be sure you are ready to start planting as soon as the turf is delivered.
-The longer you wait the slower the rate of establishment for the turf.
-If the turf is not planted promptly you run the risk of your turf dying before it is ever planted.
+Be sure you are ready to start sod installation as soon as the turf is delivered.
+If the sod is not laid promptly you run the risk of your grass dying before it is ever planted.
 Begin installing sod along a driveway or sidewalk, pushing edges together tightly without stretching.
 Use a sharp knife, spade or machete to trim edges of sod to fit the landscape.
 Be sure to stagger joints of the sod in a brick-like (running bond) pattern to avoid continuous seams.
 Always place sod across steep slopes and stake in place if needed.
-In hot weather, place unused sod in the shade and keep it moist until it is laid in the landscape.
+In hot weather, you should place unused grass in the shade and keep it moist until it is laid.

 Once your grass has been installed it should be watered immediately.
 Be sure you have adequate irrigation equipment to water your grass to a point of complete saturation, that is, where water begins to run off within a few hours.
 This watering to saturation should be done only once.